CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Login to SD Desktop is possible with user identity federation systems (Haka, Virtu and Elixir AAI) or with a CSC account at https:/sd-desktop.csc.fi using any modern web browser.

-!!! note  Indipendently of the login method used, to import sensitive data in your SD Desktop computing enviroment, you need your CSC username and password.
-If you don't remeber it, check how to reset it at: https://docs.csc.fi/accounts/how-to-change-password/
+!!! note  Indipendently of the login method used, you need your **CSC username and password to import sensitive data** in your SD Desktop computing enviroment (or workspace).
+If you don't remeber it, check how to reset it at [Account: How to change password] (https://docs.csc.fi/accounts/how-to-change-password/)

-!!! note ***All the project members belonging to a specific CSC project can access the same computing environment in SD Desktop.*** Currently, it is possible to launch only one VM for one CSC project.
+!!! note **All the project members belonging to a specific CSC project can access the same computing environment in SD Desktop.** Currently, it is possible to launch only one Desktop (or workspace) for each CSC project.
 Each CSC project has its own virtual private computing environment and each computing environment (or VM) is isolated from other projects or CSC accounts.